-After clearing Gambia immigration, we drove for pro 5 minutes before reaching the Southern Senegal immigration area.
+After clearing Gambia immigration, we drove for probably 5 minutes before reaching the Southern Senegal immigration area.
 There, the officer asked if I had a visa.
 All I could think was, oh no, here we go again with the bribe game that happened when I first entered northern Senegal.
 I decided I could stop it before it started by showing him the Senegalese stamps in my passport.
 That worked and after writing down my details in his record book, he stamped me out and I was gone.

 Kez = 3, African Border Corruption = 0

 The Greener Part of Senegal

 I could instantly see that the landscape of Southern Senegal was much less dry and a lot greener than the north.
 Also, probably because of the proximity to an English speaking country, there seemed to be a lot more people that could speak at least some basic English.
 This included the guys working for the shared taxi company.
 They let me pay for my seat in Gambian Dalasis (GMD250, €4.40) then exchanged my remaining Dalasis back to West African Francs (CFA), for a pretty good rate.

 As I had time to kill waiting for the seats in the van to fill up, I walked around the station and decided to buy a couple of hard-boiled eggs.
 I’d just realised I was feeling a little peckish.
 I also wanted to get rid of my 100CFA (€0.15) change.
 They came with a little packet of mixed spices because plain eggs are just boring!